 Add the olive oil to a large pan over medium high heat.
-Add the garlic and allow to cook stirring occasionally for 1 minute or until aromatic.
-Add the onions and allow to cook, stirring occasionally, until the onions begin to soften – about 5 minutes.
+Toss in the garlic and allow to cook stirring occasionally for 1 minute or until aromatic.
+Introduce the onions and allow to cook, stirring occasionally, until the onions begin to soften – about 5 minutes.
 Add the peppers and continue to sauté until the onions begins to caramelize and brown and the peppers are soft – about 8-10 minutes.

 Back to the Grill